 Even victims who do not experience paraplegia or quadriplegia may have to spend months or even years in rehabilitative therapy before they can walk again, and for these people and their families, life is simply never the same again.

-If you or a loved one have suffered an injury to the spinal column and you want to discuss your legal rights with a spinal cord injury lawyer in Hamilton, contact the Law Offices of Greg Prosmushkin, P.C. for a free consultation with an expert personal injury litigation attorney.
+If you or a loved one have suffered an injury to the spinal column and you want to discuss your legal rights with a spinal cord injury lawyer in Hamilton, contact The Law Offices of Greg Prosmushkin, P.C. for a free consultation with an expert Hamilton Personal Injury Litigation Attorney.

 According to data made available by the National Spinal Cord Injury Statistical Center, approximately 17,000 people experience a spinal cord injury each year in the United States alone, and as many as 300,000 people are estimated to be currently living with spinal cord injury nationwide.

 Regardless of whether your spinal cord injury results in paralysis and loss of sensation, the impact of the injury is often life-altering.
 Injury victims may not ever be able to return to their prior careers, and they may need expensive additions made to their homes to accommodate life after injury, such as the addition of wheelchair ramps, grab-bars, and chair-transfer technology.

-Getting justice for victims and families
+Getting Justice for Victims and Families

 For example, if your spinal cord injury was the result of a car crash and the other driver was impaired, distracted, or speeding, they can be held accountable and be compelled by the courts to pay financial compensation to victims and families.

 We also understand that life after spinal cord injury can result in severe financial strain.
-Our attorneys can assist your family with pursuing the recovery of damages in the form of financial compensation, and we will advocate on your behalf to get you the maximum award possible.
-Contact us today for a free consultation.
+Our attorneys can assist your family in pursuing the recovery of damages in the form of financial compensation, and we will advocate on your behalf to get you the maximum award possible.
+Contact Us Today for a Free Consultation.